brycegoh/HawkerGO/readme.md

 }
 ```
 6. For any images that require downloading,please use `DownloadImageTask`
+7. If your activity requires the Authentication with a toolbar, add `extends AuthenticatedActivity`.
+If you just require the toolbar, use `extends ToolbarActivity`.

 ## Guidelines to edit Models
 1. Always extend `BaseDbFields` as it contains document id